Best Bike Lock of 2026: Strong and Practical

 The high security level comes at a cost in weight, though.
 At 3.88 lb (1.76 kg), it’s a heavy lock, weighing slightly more than 4.5 cans of Coke.

 And although I’ve read some reviews that suggest that the lock sits either too tightly or too loosely in the mount, I found neither.
-Just like the Classic, the Forever slides in an out of the plastic mount very smoothly but sits very snugly and safely while in there, with no rattling as you’re cycling around.
+Just like the Classic, the Forever slides in and out of my plastic mount very smoothly but sits very snugly and safely while in there, with no rattling as you’re cycling around.

 5. Kryptonite Kryptolok 955 Mini

-For those looking for a more traditional bike lock, the Kryptonite Kryptolok Series 2 955 Mini is a short, medium-security chain lock, designed for mobile security.
+For those looking for a more traditional bike lock, the Kryptonite Kryptolok Series 2 955 Mini is a short chain lock designed for mobile security in relatively low-risk circumstances.

 When locked, it has slightly less internal space than a standard u-lock.
 But because it's flexible, it provides you with loads more places you can lock your bike.